apache/druid/docs/content/development/extensions-core/approximate-histograms.md

 `overflow`: A count of outlier values will be tracked by the histogram, available in the `lowerOutlierCount` and `upperOutlierCount` fields.
 `clip`: Outlier values will be clipped to the `lowerLimit` or the `upperLimit` and included in the histogram.

+If you don't care about outliers, `ignore` is the cheapest option performance-wise.
+There is currently no difference in storage size among the modes.

 ### Output fields

 The histogram aggregator's output object has the following fields: